Ravioli with Ricotta and Herb Stuffing Recipe

 Make Homemade Ravioli Filled with Ricotta and Fresh Herbs

 Once you have mastered the technique of making fresh homemade pasta, why not make your own ravioli?
-Try these delicious ravioli filled with a light ricotta and herb filling and serve with a butter and sage, or fresh tomato sauce.
+Try these delicious ravioli stuffed with a light ricotta and herb filling and serve with a butter and sage or fresh tomato sauce.

 Ravioli with Ricotta and Herb Stuffing

-finely chopped herbs (your choice: chives, sage, oregano, marjoram, basil)
+finely chopped herbs, best if dry (your choice: dry onions, chives, sage, basil)

 fresh egg pasta sheets